Old Habits Die Hard: How Conversational History Geometrically Traps LLMs: Preliminaries

 \paragraph{Datasets.} We apply this methodology to study hallucination using TriviaQA \citep{triviaqa} and Natural Questions \citep{kwiatkowski2019natural}, refusal using SORRY-Bench \citep{xie2025sorrybench} and Do-Not-Answer \citep{wang2023donotanswer}, and sycophancy using SycophancyEval \citep{sharma2023understanding}.
 For sycophancy, we consider two settings from the dataset: one in which the user provides the correct answer (S-pos) and another in which the user provides an incorrect answer (S-neg).
 For each model–dataset pair, we generate $100$ conversations, of $20$ alternating user–model turns.
 We evaluate all models with greedy decoding.

 To evaluate these phenomena efficiently, we employ string-matching.
 For hallucinations, the short-answer format of the datasets facilitates match evaluation.
+Our labeling framework adopts a broad definition of hallucinations, categorizing both plausible but incorrect generations and entirely non-plausible outputs \citep{ji2023survey} under a single unified label for simplicity.
+While this approach allows for a streamlined analysis of \snowballing{}, we acknowledge that distinguishing between distinct hallucination sub-types in future work could yield a more granular understanding of how specific failure modes map to the latent space.
 For sycophancy and refusal, we identified a set of recurring phrases indicative of each behavior.
-Similar to \citet{arditi2024refusal, lermen2024lora}, we detect the presence of a phenomenon based on these terms in the model's response.
-To validate this approach, we manually reviewed $30$ examples per phenomenon across all three open models; this analysis revealed a misclassification rate of only $5\%$ on average (see Appendix \ref{appendix:Evaluating Phenomena} for additional details).
+Similar to \citet{arditi2024refusal, lermen2024lora, simhi2025hack}, we detect the presence of a phenomenon based on these terms in the model's response.
+To validate this approach, we manually reviewed $50$ examples per phenomenon across all three open models, a total of $900$ random examples; this analysis revealed a misclassification rate of only $6.5\%$ on average (see Appendix \ref{appendix:Evaluating Phenomena} for additional details).

 \paragraph{Models.} We evaluate our method on three publicly available open-weight models: Qwen3-8B with thinking \citep{yang2025qwen3}, GPT-OSS-20B \citep{agarwal2025gpt}, and LLaMA-3.1-8B-Instruct \citep{LLaMA3}.
 We include additional results on the closed models GPT-5 \citep{gpt5} and Claude-Opus-4.5 \citep{claude-4.5}.